jatinsharma0e0/RockPaperBattle/README.md

 - 🤖 **Random**: The default AI that picks moves randomly.
 - 😏 **Cheeky**: This AI mimics your last move 40% of the time.
 - 🧠 **Predictive**: Analyzes your patterns and tries to counter your most-used moves.

+## Bonus Rounds

+Special rounds with unique rules that occur randomly:
+- 🎯 **Double Points**: Win this round for twice the points!
+- 🔁 **Reverse Rules**: All win conditions are flipped (except for Fire)
+- 🎲 **Chaos Mode**: Move labels are shuffled - can you figure out which is which?

 ## Achievements